 After graduating from Mather Academy in Camden, South Carolina, she entered Fisk University in 1952.
-On May 28, 1954, at the age of 18, Conyers married Ronald Hewitt.
+On May 28, 1954, at 18, Conyers married Ronald Hewitt.
 Soon thereafter, she went on to have a son.
-Her father agreed to care for her child; and with the help of her parents, she returned to school and graduated in 1956 with a degree in secondary mathematics education.
+Her father agreed to care for her child, and with the help of her parents, she returned to school and graduated in 1956 with a degree in secondary mathematics education.

-Without her knowledge, department chairman Lee Lorch recommended Hewitt to two graduate schools.
-As a result, she was offered a fellowship at the University of Washington in her senior year, though she had not applied for it.
-Hewitt received her master's from there in 1960, and then her Ph.D. (with a thesis on "Direct and Inverse Limits of Abstract Algebras") in 1962.
+Department chairman Lee Lorch recommended Hewitt to two graduate schools without her knowledge.
+As a result, she was offered a fellowship at the University of Washington in her senior year, though she had not applied.
+Hewitt received her master's from there in 1960 and her Ph.D. (with a thesis on "Direct and Inverse Limits of Abstract Algebras") in 1962.

 She served on the executive council of the mathematical honor society, Pi Mu Epsilon.
-She served as the chair of the committee that writes questions for the mathematics section of the GREs.
+She served as the committee chair that writes questions for the mathematics section of the GREs.
 Hewitt was also a faculty consultant for the Advanced Placement examination in calculus.
-In 1995, she was awarded an ETS Certificate of Appreciation after twelve years of service.
+1995 she was awarded an ETS Certificate of Appreciation after twelve years of service.
 Hewitt served on the Board of Governors of the Mathematical Association of America.

 She was known for many mathematics reasons, but her work focused on two math areas: abstract algebra and group theory.
 She has eight published research papers and twenty-one unpublished lectures.
-One would expect Hewitt to have to face many racial and gender-oriented obstacles; however, in a personal interview, she stated that she did not feel there had been any racial incidences in her career that had a detrimental effect on her studies.
+One would expect Hewitt to face many racial and gender-oriented obstacles; however, in a personal interview, she stated that she did not feel any racial incidences in her career had a detrimental effect on her studies.

-She did, write an article in the Annals of the New York Academy of Science, titled "The Status of Women in Mathematics".
-Hewitt has said that "Some of my fellow graduate students did all they could to help and encourage me.
+She wrote an article in the Annals of the New York Academy of Science titled "The Status of Women in Mathematics."
+Hewitt said that "Some of my fellow graduate students did all they could to help and encourage me.
 They included me in most of their activities.
 I know this situation was not the norm for a lot of Blacks studying mathematics, but I was fortunate enough to be at the right place at the right time".